TrueCloud648/TrueCloud-intro/README.md

 # My Community

 I'm active in a small community that is mainly filled with individuals who have a passion for games and art.
 I'm a beginner digital artist and 3D artist who is trying to improve as time goes on.
 I hope to pursue something related to art in the future, whether it is animating, drawing, modeling, etc.

+(This is unfinished.
+Come back some other time once I add more stuff!)